medined/perl-5-by-example/perl_5_by_example/operators.md

 practical terms, any particular operand will be a literal, a variable, or an expression.
 You've already been introduced to literals and variables.
-A good working definition of expression is some combination of operators and operands that are evaluated as a unit.
-Chapter 6, "<A href="ch06.htm">Statements</A>," has more information about expressions.
+A good working definition of expression is some combination of operators and operands that are evaluated as a unit. [](./statements.md) has more information about expressions.

 <P>Operands are also <I>recursive</I> in nature.
 In Perl, the expression 3 + 5
 (two operands and a plus operator) can be considered as one operand with a value of 8.
 For instance, (3 + 5) - 12 is an expression that consists of two operands